richgel999/CppSPMD_Fast/README.md

 Simple Kernel Example
 --------------------

 This is the [ispc "simple" example](https://github.com/ispc/ispc/blob/master/examples/simple/simple.ispc), ported to CppSPMD.

 It purposely uses the lambda-based flow control implementation of "spmd_foreach", but note that a macro-based implementation (SPMD_FOREACH) is also supported and could have been used.
 (Whether or not that would lead to more efficient code generation is highly compiler dependent, and also dependent on the kernel itself.)

+This example uses "SPMD_SIF", which is a "simple" SPMD varying conditional if statement that doesn't support spmd_break/spmd_continue/spmd_return inside the if or else blocks (for slightly better performance).

 ```
 using namespace CPPSPMD;